Pulkit0103/My-Gallery/README.md

         	Images on hover Comes back to original color scale.
         	Also, The size of Image Increases.
         	Shadow is also added to Images on hover.
         	Black Gradient is also added in the Images.

+  Link to my website : https://pulkit0103.github.io/My-Gallery/